 Some lenders offer a “skip a mortgage payment” option, with restrictions on how many times each can occur in a specific period.

 Closed vs Open mortgage terms

-Choosing a closed mortgage with a lower interest rate is great however should you sell your home before the current term is up, you lender will charge you a prepayment penalty as you are breaking your agreed upon contract before its date.
+A closed mortgage provides a lower interest rate however if you sell before the term is up, your lender will charge you a prepayment penalty.
+This is because you are breaking your agreed upon contract before its date.
 This means the lender is missing out on the interest you have agreed to pay them.
-With open mortgage terms with a higher rate, you can pay it off at any time with no penalties.
+Open mortgages come with a higher interest rate, however, can pay it off at any time with no penalties.